Delta Decision for Flood Risk Management

 In the coming years, there will be a range of projects and activities for the implementation of the Delta Decision for Flood Risk Management.
 The projects and activities are described in the Delta Plan for Flood Risk Management.
 During this period, there are several milestones:

-- Before the end of 2024, the Minister will report on the effectiveness and impacts of Articles 2.2, 2.3, 2.12, 3.9, and 7.23 to 7.26 (inclusive) of the Water Act.
+• By the end of 2024, the minister will report on the findings from the evaluation of the Water Act.

-- The SMWO will present a new joint vision for water crisis management in late 2022, looking ahead to 2030.
+• The SMWO will present a new joint vision for water crisis management in late 2022, looking ahead to 2030.

 Knowledge and research

 The knowledge questions about flood risk management are listed in the Knowledge Agenda of the Delta Programme.
 Important knowledge questions concern sea level rise.
 The final results of the Sea Level Rise Knowledge Programme will be available in 2026.
 The studies look at the rate of sea level rise from the second half of this century onwards.
-The research also shows how long the current strategies for flood risk management will be sustainable and describes the alternatives to keep the Netherlands safe and liveable into the distant future.
+The research also shows how long the current strategies for flood risk management will be tenable and describes the alternatives to keep the Netherlands safe and liveable into the distant future.

 The Ministry of Infrastructure and Water Management is continuing to improve the tools for assessing and designing primary flood defences on the basis of new insights, in collaboration with the managers of the flood defences.